 Exact match anchor text in your internal linking is one of the best practices of internal linking.
 Also, use various anchor texts to point to a page rather than repeating the same word again and again.

 Google Search Console is now showing the internal and external linking data.
 You can head to GEC and analyze the data.

 When you are writing a new topic, then try to link to your previously written articles whenever needed.

 Outbound links are also helpful like internal linking.
 Many people are afraid to give a link to another blog naturally.

 An outbound link is a hyperlink that points to a URL in a different domain.

 Google wants you to connect the random dots scattered all over and make the web a better place.

-In this way, you are guiding the Google bots to another domain and helps them to discover the page.
+In this way, you are guiding the Google bots to another domain and helping them to discover the page.
 You users also get some additional information about the topic there.

-Link to the pages that actually authoritative and provide value to your users.
+Link to the pages that are actually authoritative and provide value to your users.

 So, give links to some other websites in your post whenever possible.